-Parents/carers confirm first and second preference of secondary schools with their child's existing school and a Special Needs Secondary Transfer form must be completed by the parent via the online secondary transfer preference form no later than 19th September.
+Parents/carers confirm first and second preference of secondary schools with their child's existing school and a Special Needs Secondary Transfer form must be completed by the parent and submitted to the child's school.
+The school will sign the form and will send it to the SEND Team/Local authority to be received no later than 1 October.

-Early-October
+Mid-October

-Secondary Transfer 'Type' considers annual review reports for children with EHCP and the expressed parental preferences for secondary schools.
+Secondary Transfer Panel considers annual review reports for children with EHCP and the expressed parental preferences for secondary schools.